I Was Hit by a Car: Pedestrian Accidents 101

 Injuries Associated with Pedestrian Accidents

-Statistically, most pedestrian accident victims are most likely to suffer injuries in the form of:
+Statistically, pedestrian accident victims are most likely to suffer injuries in the form of:

 - Abrasions, contusions, and lacerations